Shining Force: Remake

 The game was remade in 2004 for the Game Boy Advance under the title Shining Force: Resurrection of the Dark Dragon.
-The changes included an expanded plot, three new playable characters, three new battles, ramping difficulty system, and some tweaks in the gameplay.
+The changes included an expanded plot, three new playable characters, three new battles, ramping difficulty system and some tweaks in the gameplay.
 One of the new characters can use "cards" in battle, and turn order is determined solely by a unit's speed stat and can be checked at any time from a list, allowing the player to plan out battles with greater certainty.
-The remake features a ramping difficulty system: every time a play-through is successfully completed, a player earns a star and all enemies get a boost in stats for the next play-through.
+The remake features a ramping difficulty system: every time a playthrough is successfully completed, a player earns a star and all enemies get a boost in stats for the next playthrough.
 The game has also had a rerelease for iOS, which has been removed from the App Store by Sega.

 GameSpot named Resurrection of the Dark Dragon the best Game Boy Advance game of July 2004.